adesha/Linear-Algebra-ML/README.md

 # Linear-Algebra-ML
-Visualization of Linear algebraic models using Python
+Visualization of Linear algebraic models using Python.